What is a leveraged buyout?

 To make a public company private

 If you run a publicly traded company, you can use a leveraged buyout to consolidate the public shares and transfer them to a private investor who takes the shares off the market.
 The investors will then own a majority of or all of your company and will assume the debt liability of the transaction.
+This is a good leveraged buyout example if the business needs to be repackaged and returned to the marketplace after adjustments are made to make the business more marketable.
+When the company is returned to the market as an initial public offering (IPO), it can be done so with fanfare, renewing the public’s interest in the company.

 To break up a large company

 Many business owners have used efficiency strategies to make their companies profitable and attractive to potential buyers.
 However, some companies grow so large and inefficient that it becomes more profitable for a buyer to use a leveraged buyout to break it up and sell it as a series of smaller companies.
 These individual sales should be more than enough to pay off the loan of purchasing the company as a whole.
 If you have a company with different target markets for various products, this might be a good option.
+A leveraged buyout of this type can then give the smaller companies a better chance to grow and stand out than they would have had as part of an inefficient conglomerate.

 To improve a company that is underperforming

 If an investor believes your company could eventually be worth much more than it is currently, a leveraged buyout could be a good option.
 The investor would assume the debt with the belief that holding onto the company for a certain amount of time will increase its value and allow them to pay off the debt and make a profit.
 In this leveraged buyout example, you as the business owner would want to exit the company before it becomes profitable, but not sacrifice the profit that is likely to come in the future.
+Taking the leveraged buyout money from the purchaser helps you realize part of that profit now so you can turn your sights to other ventures.

 To acquire a competitor